 Level 5-6 Numbers - Percentages - Increases and Decreases

-Percentages are an important skill to master.
-You'll come across them in real life all the time - wage increases, inflation rates, interest rates etc. No wonder they form a key part of KS3 Maths.
-In this quiz we look at calculating increases and decreases in term of percentages.
+Percentages are a crucial skill you'll use a lot in real life - like wage increases, inflation rates, and interest rates.
+No wonder they're a big part of KS3 Maths.
+This quiz focuses on calculating increases and decreases in terms of percentages.

 1.